dantetam/boardgame/README.md

 Mill = Draw until the condition is satisfied, and then shuffle the deck.
 If the condition is not met and there are no cards left, die.
 Deal damage = Includes both kills and loss of HP
-Any ability which requires you to look at someone else's hand = May optionally show the whole table the cards you see
+Any ability which requires you to look at someone else's hand = May optionally show the whole table the cards you see Visible = Includes items as well as any card made visible to you as part of an effect
 ```
+Tentative Card Speed: Instant Use, Instant, Effect, Play.
+Of course within these categories, order of play (in the real world) applies.

 People Cards:
 Like action cards, but they're you!
 People cards can be held in inventory. :D